 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-High affinity dopamine D2 and 5-HT1A receptor partial agonist (Ki values are ~1.64 and 5.59 nM respectively).
+Aripiprazole is a high affinity dopamine D2 and 5-HT1A receptor partial agonist (Ki values are ~1.64 and 5.59 nM respectively).
 Also 5-HT2A antagonist (Ki = 8.7 nM).
 Suppresses morphine-induced emesis in vivo.
 Atypical antipsychotic.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 The following data is based on the product molecular weight 448.39.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.